 - Optionally, in the workflow panel, hover your cursor over an item to view more information.
 If you created multiple threshold areas, use the drop-down menu to view details for different areas.

 You can click Export to Excel to create an Excel document with the analysis results.
 The exported document contains two worksheets: one containing a summary of the analysis, and one containing the details of the analysis.

-- To perform further actions using the threshold area, click Next.
+- To perform further actions using the threshold area, click Finish.

 You can run reports and infographics on the site or create new threshold areas.

-Threshold Areas creates areas on the map based on parameters that you define.
-To change the default values for the Threshold Areas workflow, see Set preferences.
+This workflow creates areas on the map based on parameters that you define.
+To change the default values for the threshold areas workflow, see Set preferences.

 What you are measuring

 The amount of the variable you are seeking